 In 1991, Liechtenstein joined the European Free Trade Association (EFTA) as a full member.

-In May 1995, Liechtenstein became a member of the European Economic Area (EEA).
+Since May 1995, Liechtenstein has been a member of the European Economic Area (EEA).

 Since 1995, Liechtenstein has been a member of the European Economic Area (EEA) and the World Trade Organization (WTO).

-In 1996, FC Vaduz drew with and defeated FC Universitate Riga in the European Cup Winners' Cup before losing to Paris Saint-Germain F.C.
+In 1996, FC Vaduz had a notable success in the European Cup Winners' Cup, drawing with and defeating FC Universitate Riga before facing Paris Saint-Germain F.C.

 In November 2000, the Kunstmuseum Liechtenstein, designed by Swiss architects Morger, Degelo, and Kerez, was completed in Vaduz.

-Since 2000, Switzerland has appointed an ambassador to Liechtenstein, though the ambassador resides in Bern.
+Since 2000, Switzerland has appointed an ambassador to Liechtenstein, though he resides in Bern.

 Since 2002, Liechtenstein has had a permanent ambassador in Berlin.

-In March 2003, the current Constitution of Liechtenstein was adopted, amending the 1921 constitution, giving the prince extensive veto powers, and the ability to dismiss the government and rule by emergency decree.
+In March 2003, the current Constitution of Liechtenstein was adopted, amending the 1921 constitution.
+This granted the prince extensive veto powers and the ability to dismiss the government.

 In 2003, a constitutional referendum in Liechtenstein granted the monarch greater powers, including the ability to dismiss the government, nominate judges, and veto legislation.
-This occurred after the monarch threatened to leave the country if the referendum failed.
+This occurred after the monarch threatened to leave the country should the referendum fail.

 In 2004, Radio Liechtenstein was established along with the public-service broadcaster Liechtensteinischer Rundfunk (LRF).

-In 2005, a government-commissioned investigation revealed that Jewish slave laborers from the Strasshof concentration camp had worked on estates in Austria owned by Liechtenstein's Princely House.
+In 2005, a government-commissioned investigation revealed that Jewish slave laborers from the Strasshof concentration camp, provided by the SS, had worked on estates in Austria owned by Liechtenstein's Princely House.
+The report indicated that though no evidence was found of the House's knowledge of the slave labor, the House bore responsibility.

-In 2006, Liechtenstein defeated Luxembourg 4–0 in a World Cup qualifying match.
+In 2006, the Liechtenstein team defeated Luxembourg 4-0 in a World Cup qualifying match.

-In the 2006 Programme for International Student Assessment report, coordinated by the Organisation for Economic Co-operation and Development, Liechtenstein's education was ranked as the 10th-best in the world.
+In 2006, the Programme for International Student Assessment (PISA) report ranked Liechtenstein's education as the 10th-best in the world.

-In March 2007, a 170-man Swiss infantry unit got lost during a training exercise and inadvertently crossed 1.5 km into Liechtenstein.
+In March 2007, a 170-man Swiss infantry unit accidentally crossed 1.5 km into Liechtenstein during a training exercise, leading to an official apology from the Swiss Army.

 In 2008, Liechtenstein joined the Schengen/Dublin Agreement together with Switzerland.

-In 2008, Liechtenstein was involved in a tax affair, due to its reputation as a billionaire tax haven.
-The principality has since made significant efforts to shed this reputation.
+In 2008, Liechtenstein was known as a billionaire tax haven, culminating in a tax affair.
+However, the principality has since made significant efforts to shed this reputation.

 In 2008, the unemployment rate in Liechtenstein was 1.5%.